ComradDoge/DogeEU4/README.md

 - Tweaked how Spear of Destiny flavour works.
 - Revolutions can now start in the Industrial Age.
 - Cavalry base cost increased back to vanilla costs, from 20 to 25.
+- Administrative Efficiency from technology increased from 10% to 12.5%.
 - Taking high autonomy provinces from the enemy is slightly ever cheaper.
-- Administrative Efficiency from technology increased from 10% to 12.5%.
+- Added a decision at the start of the game to choose how subject colouring is handled.
 - Forcelimit amount in the game reduced, to better reflect the reduced amount of manpower in the game.